WordPress/gutenberg/docs/contributors/git-workflow.md

 - Create a new branch.
 - Make code changes.
 - Commit the code changes within the newly created branch.
-- Push the branch to forked repository.
+- Push the branch to the forked repository.
-- Submit a Pull Request to Gutenberg repository.
+- Submit a Pull Request to the Gutenberg repository.

 Ideally name your branches with prefixes and descriptions, like this: `[type]/[change]`.
 A good prefix would be: